Carbide lamp: History

+After carbide lamp open flames were implicated in the 1932 Moweaqua Coal Mine disaster, an Illinois coal-seam methane gas explosion that killed 54 miners, carbide lamp use declined in United States coal mines.
+They continued to be used in the coal pits of other countries, notably the Soviet Union.

 Mechanism

 A mining or caving lamp has calcium carbide placed in a lower chamber, the generator.
 The upper reservoir is then filled with water.
 A threaded valve or other mechanism is used to control the rate at which the water is allowed to drip into the chamber containing the calcium carbide.
 By controlling the rate of water flow, the production of acetylene gas is controlled.
 This, in turn, controls the flow rate of the gas and the size of the flame at the burner, and thus the amount of light it produces.

 This type of lamp generally has a reflector behind the flame to help project the light forward.
 An acetylene gas powered lamp produces a bright, broad light.
 Many cavers prefer this type of unfocused light as it improves peripheral vision in the complete dark.
 The reaction of carbide with water is exothermic and produces a fair amount of heat independent of the flame.
 In cold caves, carbide lamp users can use this heat to help stave off hypothermia.